na12081997/vprofile-project/README.md

 - Regularly update dependencies and review quality gate criteria.

-# Continuous Deployment Java Project with jenkins and docker
+# Continuous Deployment using jenkins and docker - Java Project

 This repository contains a Java project with continuous deployment implemented using Jenkins, Docker, and other related tools.